 Usually a sidekick is a single individual, but sometimes you need more than that. <p>Created by Jack Kirby and Joe Simon back in 1942, the Newsboy Legion were a group of orphans living in the darkest corners of Metropolis.
 Although they were never model citizens, they befriended cop-turned-superhero the Guardian. <p>In subsequent years they've been killed, cloned, and even pitted against an orphanage with ties to Apokolips.
 Though they haven't carried their own title or even kept a regular presence in comics since their debut 70+ years ago, the Newsboy Legion is a memorable group of sidekicks that any hero would be lucky to have.

-Deadpool has always been known as a bit of a loose cannon, so the idea of him having a sidekick might seem out of sorts but not when you meet Bob. <p>Bob was a low-level member of the criminal organization of HYDRA that fell into the group after his wife bullied him into it in pursuit of a steady paycheck.
+Deadpool has always been known as a bit of a loose cannon, so the idea of him having a sidekick might seem out of sorts — but not when you meet Bob. <p>Bob was a low-level member of the criminal organization of HYDRA, falling into the group after his wife bullied him into it in pursuit of a steady paycheck.
 Plugging along, Bob's life changed when he crossed paths with Deadpool while the latter was infiltrating HYDRA on one of his typically wacky missions.
-Using some highly skilled coercion tactics (read: torture), Deadpool turned Bob to his side and that's where he's been ever since as much as Deadpool will let him. <p>Referred to occasionally as Deadpool's minion or pet, Bob's endured multiple gunshots, a case of scurvy and more torture at Deadpool's side.
-Above all else, the single deed that puts him on our list today was his frank determination in rescuing Deadpool's decapitated head after a face-off with Wolverine and reassembled him. <P>It's times like that you know who your friends are, and Bob must surely be a friend of Deadpool.
+Using some highly skilled coercion tactics (read: torture), Deadpool turned Bob to his side and that's where he's been ever since — as much as Deadpool will let him. <p>Referred to occasionally as Deadpool's minion or pet, Bob's endured multiple gunshots, a case of scurvy and more torture at Deadpool's side.
+Above all else, the single deed that puts him on our list today was his frank determination in rescuing Deadpool's decapitated head after a face-off with Wolverin, and reassembling him. <P>It's times like that you know who your friends are, and Bob must surely be a friend to Deadpool.